AlexanderMakarov/activitywatch-ets/README.md

 - [x] Fix get_outlook_events.py: removes plugins.
 - [x] Fix get_outlook_events.py: skips 'free' events.
 - [x] Debug: write a script to export all buckets data for a specific date.
-- [ ] Add debugging buckets to produce insights about rules work into ActivityWatch UI "Timeline" page.
+- [x] Add debugging buckets to produce insights about rules work into ActivityWatch UI "Timeline" page.
+- [ ] Made a tool to help build rules.
+See z1 and mark
+  - "skip" (non-working or AFK),
+  - "merge_next" (e.g. for "unknown"),
+  - "these events" (1 or few if not sure which points on activity better) In result need to provide user with list of problems which would lead to reconsideration or creating more precise rules (subhandlers).
+  Better to remember answers or provide ability to reiterate only some of events, for example those where were issues previous iteration.
+It means database...
 - [ ] Complete get_activities.py
 - [ ] Prepare script to run all event importers and get_activities.py for the specific date.
 - [ ] Try it for myself.
 Adjust `RULES` and code if need.